 Loss of balance and coordination, difficulty speaking, numbness or paralysis in the

 face, leg or arm.

 Chest pain or discomfort which can spread to the arms, back, neck or jaw.

 Headaches, changes in mental status (confusion, thinking abnormal, altered consciousness)

 Discolouration of the skin or eyeballs

-Dark urine or passing more urine
+Dark urine or pain when passing urine

-Passing little or no urine.
+Passing more, little or no urine.

 The above list includes very serious side effects.
 You may need urgent medical attention